-- Learn how to use Google Apps for collaboration in our face-to-face seminars and hands-on classes, and how to make the transition to Gmail in our informal sessions.
-See the technology training site.
+- Learn how to use Google Apps for collaboration in our face-to-face and live online hands-on classes.
+See the Technology Training site.

-- Information about accessing and using Google Apps also is available from Google's Google Help Center.
+- Information about accessing and using Google Apps also is available from Google Apps Learning Center.

 Will Google Apps at the University of Minnesota accounts be accessible for users with disabilities?

 The email application, Gmail, may be used with a screen reader for users with disabilities.
-More information is available at the related Google Help Center.
+More information is available at the Google Apps User Guide to Accessibility.
 The Google Docs Help Center on accessibility is not yet available, but University staff are working with Google on this issue.